Ro Khanna: 2022

+2024

 Personal life

-Khanna resides in Fremont, California, with his wife Ritu Khanna (née Ahuja), a fellow Indian-American, and their two children.
+Khanna resides in Fremont, California, with his wife Ritu Khanna (née Ahuja), a fellow Indian American, and their two children.
 Ritu's father is Monte Ahuja, who in 1975 founded Transtar, an automotive transmission parts supply company in Solon, Ohio.
+The Monte Ahuja College of Business is named after Ahuja.

-As of 2016, Khanna was a vice president for Strategic Initiatives at Smart Utility Systems, an energy efficiency company with an office in Santa Clara.
+As of 2016, Khanna was a vice president for strategic initiatives at Smart Utility Systems, an energy efficiency company with an office in Santa Clara.
 Smart Utility Systems produces software for water conservation and for reducing electricity consumption.

-Khanna is an Indian-American, a Punjabi-American and a practicing Hindu-American, describing his faith as "Gandhian Hinduism".
+Khanna is a practicing Hindu, describing his philosophical beliefs as "Gandhian".